poiw-org/Saffron-Wiki/docs/listeners.md

 // The names of all the validated sources (without the excluded). saffron.on("scheduler.sources.new", (names: string[]) => ...)

+// A error occurred during source file parsing. saffron.on("scheduler.job.new", (sourceFile: any, error: any) => ...)
 // A new job ha been put on stack. saffron.on("scheduler.job.new", (job: Job) => ...)
 // The time for the job to be runned has come.